 - Parents and carers should submit (to the local authority) their reasons with evidence from an appropriate professional for wishing to defer applying for a school place, including confirmation of agreement with the proposal from the headteacher of their preferred or local school.
 Evidence can be emailed to:

-- Whilst one school agrees to the deferral, there is a chance that the child will not be allocated a place at that school.
+- Whilst one school may agree to a delayed application, there is a chance that your child will not be allocated a place at that school due to places being allocated to other children up to the school's published admission number in accordance with the oversubscription criteria;

 - The application will be processed as part of the normal admissions round in the following year according to oversubscription criteria for each school stated as a preference.
 No additional priority can be given to the applicants and therefore, the applications may not be successful.